 Port Aransas, TX

-Port Aransas, two hours from Aransas National Wildlife Refuge, bills itself as “America’s Birdiest Small Coastal City.”
+Port Aransas, about 90 minutes from Aransas National Wildlife Refuge, bills itself as “America’s Birdiest Small Coastal City.”
 Festival-goers have a chance to see cranes in their winter habitat.
-Look for information on the festival’s Facebook page.

-The festival offers field trips to San Diego National Wildlife Refuge, San Diego Bay National Wildlife Refuge and Tijuana Slough National Wildlife Refuge.
-Also featured: workshops, sea bird trips and cultural activities.
+The festival traditionally includes field trips to Brazoria National Wildlife Refuge, San Bernard National Wildlife Refuge and Anahuac National Wildlife Refuge.

 Harney County Migratory Bird Festival